com-480-data-visualization/project-2024-Moonwalker/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data -->

+Finally, we plot the **Top 10 most popular video games genres** based on the total number of games in each genres.
+We also explore the **trends of the average Adventure video games'rating** over the years to explore the change of Adventure video games'rating in the past 30 years.

 ### Related work